bulufishh/DisputeAI/Readme.md

 - Node.js installed on your machine (v18 or above)

 Step 1 - clone or download the project
-Place the disputeai/ folder on your machine.
+Place the disputeai/ folder on your machine
 The structure should have frontend/, server/, netlify/, and supabase/ inside it.